alexryan/flere-imsaho/README.md

 The mission of the Flere-Imsaho project is "to enable machines to feel emotions as well or better than the average human."

-This are of research is known as [Affective Computing](https://en.wikipedia.org/wiki/Affective_computing).
+This area of research is known as [Affective Computing](https://en.wikipedia.org/wiki/Affective_computing).

 We believe that software that can accurately feel the shifting emotional state of a user will enable a revolutionary new kind of emotionally calibrated user experience